jcgregorio/blog/_posts/2019-01-25-a-thing-that-happened.md

 the things I know and fact checking them.
-I know, for example, that they have me up and walking right after surgery and that I take regular walks on that hospital floor, and as I get better I might be able to go for a walk in the outside exercise area, which is a small stone lined plaza in Italy.
+I know, for example, that they have me up and walking right after surgery and that I take regular walks on that hospital floor, and as I get better I might be able to go for a walk in the outside exercise area, which is a small stone-lined plaza in Italy.
 Wait, what?

-Needless to say, the full eight days I spent in the hospital are a little fuzzy, and I might not be an reliable witness.
+Needless to say, the full eight days I spent in the hospital are a little fuzzy, and I might not be a reliable witness.

 Over the eight days I had get to past certain milestones, such as peeing on my own.
 I never realized how happy you could make a nurse by peeing, which